Electrical contractors in

 Maintain license

-Renew every 3 years with 15 hours continuing education.
-Submit renewal application and fees before expiration date.
+Renew license every 3 years with continuing education requirements and updated surety bond.
+Submit renewal application before expiration date.

 About This Market